 Why Amazon Web Services

 Because it was interested in moving to the cloud to gain scalability and enhance security, the Travis County Clerk’s Office engaged DoubleHorn to re-engineer its website using AWS.
-“DoubleHorn offered a solid solution, and the elasticity and scalability of AWS was very attractive to us,” says Mackenzie.
+“DoubleHorn offered a solid solution, and the elasticity and scalability of AWS were very attractive to us,” says Mackenzie.
 DoubleHorn holds the Texas Department of Information Resources (DIR) contracts in cloud assessment services, cloud broker services, cloud infrastructure as a service (IaaS), and cloud software as a service (SaaS).
-Having a cloud services contract with DIR means public entities can do business directly with DoubleHorn without worrying about terms and conditions, SLAs, and other purchasing requirements, because those requirements have already been pre-negotiated with the State of Texas.
+Having a cloud services contract with DIR means public entities can do business directly with DoubleHorn without worrying about terms and conditions, SLAs, and other purchasing requirements because those requirements have already been pre-negotiated with the State of Texas.

 DoubleHorn migrated the Travis County Clerk’s Office website to AWS, running on multiple Amazon Elastic Compute Cloud (Amazon EC2) instances.
 The solution also takes advantage of Auto Scaling, which automatically scales compute capacity for the site up or down based on traffic increases or decreases.

 Additionally, DoubleHorn deployed virtualized firewalls and advanced proxy techniques to help the Clerk’s Office meet its compliance requirements.
+Read the Case Study on the AWS website.

 By relying on the automatic scalability of AWS, the Travis County Clerk’s Office has the capacity required to easily support massive web traffic spikes during elections.
 The organization demonstrated its new capabilities during the November 2016 election.
 “On election day, our website traffic was 25 times that of a typical day,” says Flom.
 “We were able to support that spike without problems or impact to our end users, thanks to AWS and DoubleHorn.”
 The Travis County Clerk’s Office now has enhanced security, because DoubleHorn utilized AWS security best practices during the migration and implemented a powerful security solution that increased perimeter security.
 “We are very confident in our threat detection capabilities and overall security with this solution,” says Flom.

 The organization is also expecting to reduce operating costs by running its website in the cloud.
 “They will save a large amount of money by being on AWS,” says Mackenzie.
-“If they were using an on-premises solution or hosting the site internally, they would be paying for compute capacity all the time, without the ability to scale down and pay for what they use.”
+“If they were using an on-premises solution or hosting the site internally, they would be paying for computing capacity all the time, without the ability to scale down and pay for what they use.”
 In addition, the Travis County Clerk’s Office can ensure the reliability of its website for the thousands of county residents who use it every day.
-“Because of the high availability and reliability of AWS, we can give our end users round-the-clock access to the information they’re looking for, when they need it—whether it’s election results or public records,” says Flom.
+“Because of the high availability and reliability of AWS, we can give our end users round-the-clock access to the information they’re looking for when they need it—whether it’s election results or public records,” says Flom.

 Mackenzie believes that DoubleHorn will be able to repeat the success of the Travis County Clerk’s Office project with other government organizations.
 “Working with the Travis County Clerk’s Office, we clearly demonstrated that AWS is an excellent solution for counties needing dynamic, elastic capabilities for their critical systems.
 The Travis County Clerk’s Office saw that as well, and they are now considering moving additional systems to AWS in the near future.